facebook/react/docs/docs/jsx-in-depth.md

 }
 ```

-If the element type starts with a lowercase letter, React will try to create a React element that maps directly to an HTML tag, rather than creating an element based on a custom component.
-In general, name your components starting with capital letters, and this will be fine.
+When an element type starts with a lowercase letter, it refers to a built-in component like `<div>` or `<span>` and results in a string `'div'` or `'span'` passed to `React.createElement`.
+Types that start with a capital letter like `<Foo />` compile to `React.createElement(Foo)` and correspond to a component defined or imported in your JavaScript file.

+We recommend naming components with a capital letter.
 If you do have a component that starts with a lowercase letter, assign it to a capitalized variable before using it in JSX.

 For example, this code will not run as expected: